 An underlying ETF may be subject to tracking error risk, which is the risk that its performance may not track that of the index exactly.
 This tracking error may result from the investment strategy used, and fees and expenses.
 The manager of the underlying ETF will monitor and seek to manage such risk in minimising tracking error.
 There can be no assurance of exact or identical replication at any time of the performance of the index.
 The trading prices of units/shares in an underlying ETF may differ significantly from the net asset value of the units/shares of such underlying ETF due to, disruptions to creations and realisations (for example, as a result of imposition of capital controls by a foreign government) and supply and demand forces in the secondary trading market for units/shares in the underlying ETF.
-In addition, factors such as fees and expenses of an underlying ETF, imperfect correlation between the underlying ETF's assets and the underlying securities within the relevant tracking index, rounding of share prices, adjustments to the tracking index and regulatory policies may affect the ability of the manager of an underlying ETF's returns may therefore deviate from that of its tracking index.
+In addition, factors such as fees and expenses of an underlying ETF, imperfect correlation between the underlying ETF's assets and the underlying securities within the relevant tracking index, rounding of share prices, adjustments to the tracking index and regulatory policies may affect the ability of the manager of an underlying ETF to achieve close correlation with the tracking index for the relevant underlying ETF.
+An underlying ETF's returns may therefore deviate from that of its tracking index.